Ye Min Ko

 - Myanmar Delegate for 5th University Scholar Leadership Symposium (2014)

-- Certificate in Leadership Development Program in Social Changes from Humanitarian Affair UK
+- Leadership Development Program in Social Changes Certificate, Humanitarian Affair UK (2014)